 A dentine line will show up around this point, and can be studied to closer estimate the age of a deer.

 As a deer continues growing through its second year of life, its permanent premolars are lost and replaced, much like our baby teeth drop out in our younger years.

 Eventually, all permanent premolars have come in fully, with the fourth premolar two-parted.
-There will be no wear on the permanent premolars, since they’re new to the mouth and haven’t had much time to be used.
+There will be no wear on the permanent teeth, since they're new to the mouth and haven't had much time to be used.

 Lingual crests, or the pointy ends of molars, are sharp when the teeth first arrive.

 Moving on, a deer that has reached age 4 will have worn down its lingual crests of the first molar.

 The dentine line goes from buccal to lingual crest, and the third and fourth premolars are showing wear.

 As deer get older their molars and premolars continue to wear, and lingual crests can all but disappear on certain teeth.